Urigo/angular2-meteor-auto-bootstrap/README.md

 import {bootstrap} from 'angular2-meteor-auto-bootstrap';
 ````

-And then just init it like any other Angular 2 application, using the `bootstrap` function:
+And then bootstrap your main Angular 2 component as follows:
 ````js
 @Component({
     selector: 'app'